 Myths about Selenium Testing

-Selenium has become, without a doubt, the most prominent and reliable framework for automated software testing.
+Selenium has become, without a doubt, the most prominent and reliable framework for automated software testing and browser automation.
 One of the primary reasons for its popularity is the fact that Selenium is released under the Apache 2.0 open-source license.
 This means that it is available for free to download on the internet, and QAs across the globe can leverage it to test their web-applications without any restrictions.

 Selenium offers a few useful features, among which the two most notable are: